POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

-    more_mesh              workaround      it modifies the remeshing and allows for more cells in MESA conv_bdy_weight        caution         it disabled the convective_bdy_weight where this caused segmentation faults (this avoids a bug in the old MESA version r11701) dedt_energy_eqn        caution         it enables MESA's dedt-form of the energy equation for numerical stability during superthermal mass transfer dedt_hepulse           caution         it enables MESA's dedt-form of the energy equation and sets lnPgas_flag = .true. for numerical stability.
-Several MLT++ changes, v_flag set to .true., and convecitve_bdy_weight disabled and to help with stripped He star pulsations and WD cooling.
+    more_mesh              workaround      it modifies the remeshing and allows for more cells in MESA conv_bdy_weight        caution         it disabled the convective_bdy_weight where this caused segmentation faults (this avoids a bug in the old MESA version r11701) dedt_energy_eqn        caution         it enables MESA's dedt-form of the energy equation for numerical stability during superthermal mass transfer dedt_hepulse           caution         it enables MESA's dedt-form of the energy equation.
+Several MLT++ changes, v_flag and lnPgas_flag set to .true., and convecitve_bdy_weight disabled to help with stripped He star pulsations and WD cooling.
     =====================  ==============  ===========